minreiseah/cvwo-assignment/README.md

 #### Hosting

-- Requirements include: frontend, database, application/web server for Rest API.
-- Render for free-tier hosting.
+## What I'm proud of

+### Diving in

+I picked Go as my choice of backend for three reasons.
+One, Ruby seemed rather outdated and opinionated.
+Two, Go allows for more flexbility in building web servers.
+Three, I wanted to take on the challenge.

+After going through this two month process of web development, I can gladly say that I thoroughly enjoy Go and tolerate React.
+Go was surprisingly beginner-friendly with a strong standard library, but offers a depth of functionality that I am sure to explore in my future projects.

-### Stretch Goals
+### Testing

-- AWS
-- Documentation
+This project involved tests on both the React and Go sides, of which I am much happier about the latter.

+I began my project by building up the frontend.
+As there was no API to interface with, my React tests involved mocking axios and simulating API calls with Jest and the React Testing Library.
+It was extremely painful as the tests were not very useful to actually getting a product out nor were they easy to implement.
+I simply decided to write these tests because I wanted to learn how testing in React worked.

+The backend, on the other hand, was a lot more enjoyable because I was actually testing where my SQL queries were functional.
+For instance, as categories and threads were tightly coupled via a association table, writing tests would ensure that any changes made to the category handlers would not break the thread handlers.

+Furthermore, there was a lot more documentation available to writing Go tests as compared to the ever-changing world of frontend development.
+Even chatgpt was not kept up to date with the newest trends in React development.

+If I were ever to be on a team that had to build a frontend independent of the backend, testing would definitely help to write more readable and bugfree code.
+However, for future *personal* projects, I will just build a backend first to avoid frontend tests.
+Well, I am still quite proud of my first attempt at writing unit tests.
+My next step would be to write E2E tests.

 ## Challenges

 ### Docker & Hosting

-While local development with docker-compose.yaml, it is *relatively* expensive to use in production.
-Building and deploying three separate services (frontend, backend, database) via `docker compose up` is not possible on services such as AWS because of a requirement to use 1.
+While local development was done with docker compose, it is *relatively* expensive to use in production.
+Building and deploying three separate services (frontend, backend, database) via `docker compose up` is not possible (for free) on services such as AWS because of a requirement to use 1.
 ECR to host the containers, 2.
 ECS to deploy the containers, and 3.
 RDS to host and manage a PostgreSQL database.

 Furthermore, the above would just allow for the web application to run on a VPS.
 However, networking and reverse-proxying would also have to be done so as to allow end-users to access the application.
 This is something I will look into for future projects that require scalability.

 Hence, I have resorted to using Render as a *free* cloud hosting provider for now.

-### AWS
+For future projects, AWS is definitely something I would aim to implement.

 ### Networking

-In deciding between hosting all my services on the same network or on different networks, I went with the latter option for two reasons.
-One, simplicity, it is easier to host my services on three different networks and access them by their external URL.
+In deciding between hosting all my services on the same network or on different networks, I went with the latter option for two reasons:

+One, simplicity; it is easier to host my services on three different networks and access them by their external URL.
 In this way, the PAAS I used does all the routing.

 Two, hosting all services on the same network will take up a lot of time due to my lack of proficiency with networking.

+## What I would have liked to add

+On documentation; as a novice to frontend development, using React docgen would have been helpful if not for the constant refactoring and movement of components.
+This would have made the project rather difficult to maintain, requiring more effort to document than to build the actual product.

+After 'finishing' the project, I had many API routes written that went unused.
+Some features I would have liked to add to the frontend would be:

+- member profile page (view threads and comments)
+- inline updating of threads/comments

+On security, I want to learn how to project my backend API with authentication.
+This allows only authorised users to access protected resources on the server.

+> All in all, this project has been a great learning experience.
+More than just web development, I gained a sense of appreciation for building products from a client's point-of-view.
+I hope to be given the opportunity to apply my technical skills on projects that make a real difference in the lives of others.